trilitech/tezos-staking-app/README.md

 ### Steps:
 1. Connect your wallet. <br>
    Most of the wallets are supported for connection like kukai, umami, temple and other beacon supported wallets.<br>
-   :heavy_check_mark: Tested with Umami v2.2.0 on 18 Jun 2024 for stake,unstake and finalize operations.
+   :heavy_check_mark: Tested with Umami v2.3.0 and Kukai on 18 Jun 2024 for stake,unstake and finalize operations.
 <br>Other wallets will add support for these operations gradually.
 2. Choose baker and delegate your tez.
 3. Stake your tez.